jonathancwhite/ballistic-gatsby/src/pages/index.md

 about:
   sectionwidth: col-50
   heading: The country's most efficient ecommerce experts.
-  subheading: American owned & operated
+  subheading: American Owned & Operated
   color: gold
   ctaLink: /our-team
   columnText1: We offer competitive rates and allow our employees to learn on the job.